MDU-PHL/meningotype/README.md

 Please submit via the [GitHub issues page](https://github.com/MDU-PHL/meningotype/issues).

 Note that the finetyping databases and website are curated and hosted by http://pubmlst.org/neisseria/.
-For issues with the databases, please contact the pubmlst curator](mailto:keith.jolley@zoo.ox.ac.uk).
+For issues with the databases, please contact the [pubmlst curator](mailto:keith.jolley@zoo.ox.ac.uk).

 ##Software Licence